Odds & Ends

-The second truth is that right now the county is in dire need of some honest, responsible and strong leadership and not the “good ole boys”.
+The second truth is that right now the county is in dire need of some honest, responsible, and strong leadership and not the “good ole boys”.

-I’d bet my life that Julie has the “honest” part down and the mistakes she has made has been the bumbling of the “good ole boys”, not her.
+I’d bet my life that Julie has the “honest” part down and the mistakes she has made have been the bumbling of the “good ole boys”, not her.
 I’d also bet my life that she, in her heart and mind, sees the big picture of “what can be” and will tell the “good ole boys” to “take a hike” which will bring her respect among a large majority of Democrats and Republicans.

 She has to know that many of her moves have not narrowed the gap, but in fact, widened it to an all-time high.
-These are not the actions of neither a responsible person nor a strong leader, but in fact, the greed and jealousies of a couple of “good ole boys”.
+These are not the actions of neither a responsible person nor a strong leader, but in fact, the greed and jealousy of a couple of “good ole boys”.

 If she cannot get them off her back and let her do what she knows is right and will bring people together in the county, then she should do the right thing and hand the Presidents title to one of the other commissioners.
 My bet’s on her to do tell ’em to “take a hike”.